off_color - add colours to an OFF file

 k,K - sets of edges connected by edges

-F - colour with average adjoining face colour
+F - colour with average adjacent face colour

 d,D - colour by edge direction